How to Get Live Satellite View of Your House: Real-Time Images Guide

 Viewing Modes: Zoom Earth allows users to choose from different viewing modes, including live satellite, daily satellite, and a base map for viewing their property.

-Radar Displays: The service provides insightful radar displays such as rain radar, wind radar, forest fire animation, day and night line representations, and boundary lines.
+Radar Displays: The service provides radar layers such as rain radar, wind radar, forest fire animation, day and night line representations, and boundary lines.

-Settings Customization: Users can personalize their experience by adjusting settings such as time zone mode and format.
+Settings Customization: Users can adjust settings such as time zone mode and format.

 Measurement Tools: Zoom Earth facilitates the measurement of distance and area on your property.
 Users can select a specific date for viewing satellite images and play an accelerated animation of the selected day.